heygrady/react-redux-notes/redux-sagas-todos.md

 Let's dig into this step-by-step.

-#### You can import and run app sagas
+#### You can import and run app-wide sagas
 We're treating our sagas similarly to reducers.
 The [`src/store/reducers.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/reducers.js) file is where you'd import a reducer that all of your app would use.
-Otherwise you'd import reducers within your route.
-The starter kit calls them "sync reducers" because they are loaded synchronously as the app loads.
-"Async reducers" are loaded in a route, asynchronously.
-We're going to copy that format and load our "sync sagas" in the `src/store/sagas.js` file.
+Otherwise you'd import reducers within your route using `indectReducer()`.
+If you look in the `reducers.js` file you'll see that app-wide reducers are called "sync reducers" because they are loaded synchronously as the app loads.
+"Async reducers" are loaded in a route, asynchronously, using webpack.
+We're going to copy that format and load our "sync sagas" in the `src/store/sagas.js` file and our "async sagas" in our route using `injectSaga()`.
 You might refer to these types of reducers and sagas as "app sagas" because they're loaded at the app level.
 As opposed to "route" sagas and reducers which are loaded at the route level.

 Here we're pretending that we have some sagas available that we'd like to import app-wide.
 We'll see later that it's more common to run your sagas when you enter a route.
+(You can see examples of these sagas in the [beginners tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html))

 ```js
 // ... snippet from src/store/sagas.js